What is Humanity Protocol (H)?

 TLDR

-Humanity Protocol (H) is a decentralized identity network using biometric palm scans and zero-knowledge proofs to verify human users in Web3 while preserving privacy.
+Humanity Protocol (H) is a decentralized identity platform using palm-scan biometrics and zero-knowledge proofs to verify human uniqueness while preserving privacy, aiming to combat Sybil attacks and empower user-controlled digital identities in Web3.

 Deep Dive